mathinking/mathinking.github.io/_posts/2021-04-06-my-favorite-matlab-features-r2021a.md

 # 2. Class Diagram Viewer

 One of my top wishes for Object-Oriented Programing in MATLAB has always been to easily inspect and view my MATLAB classes as I would do if using [UML](https://www.uml.org/).
-There are a [few contributions](https://www.mathworks.com/matlabcentral/fileexchange/59722-m2uml) from the community that aim to solve this challenge and although these solve my requirements to some degree, I am still missing some key features.
+There are a [few contributions](https://www.mathworks.com/matlabcentral/fileexchange/59722-m2uml) from the community that aim to solve this challenge and, although these solve my requirements to some degree, I am still missing some key features.

 [Class Diagram Viewer](https://www.mathworks.com/help/matlab/ref/classdiagramviewer.html) allows you to create class diagrams showing implementation details and hierarchies.
 You may inspect the internal structure of the classes, properties, methods, understand hierarchy of classes, inheritance, etc.